CPK Insurance

 • North Carolina businesses with 3 or more employees are required to carry workers' compensation, while sole proprietors, partners, LLC members, and farm laborers are exempt under the state rules provided.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a music school secures a storefront, shared studio, or academy space.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can affect how a music school secures a storefront, shared studio, or academy space.

 • Music schools should confirm that their policy includes general liability, commercial property, professional liability, and a business-owners policy option when comparing quotes in North Carolina.